lspope/dsc-phase-2-project-online/README.md

 Futher analysis into the following areas could yield additional insights.

 * __Validate Waterfront NAN values__  I did a quick search for free APIs that would allow me to check the distance from lat/long coordinates to the nearest coastline.
-I did find a for-fee API.
-It would be interesting to check the waterfront UNKNOWNS/NANS.
+I did find a for-fee API [KB Geo's Distance to Coast Web Service](https://www.kbgeo.com/).
+It might be interesting to check the waterfront UNKNOWNS/NANS.

 * __Future2__  Blah blah blah